nadre-project/nadre-tutorial/search/README.md

 2. JSON API
 3. Pyhton API

 In the following sections you will see [XML API](#xmlapi) and then [JSON API](#jsonapi).
 You can use these examples by coping the URL in your browser, and replacing the placeholder `${API_ENDPOINT}` with the actual Invenio based OAR endpoint.
 Otherwise you can can use the [curl](http://www.mit.edu/afs.new/sipb/user/ssen/src/curl-7.11.1/docs/curl.html) command line tool.
+In this tutorial I show you how to perform them in a browser

 ### <a name="xmlapi" />XML API